I went to a family reunion last week.

 Even though our weekend in the country wasn't as spectacular as we had hoped, it did us good to get away.

-It allows one to reassess and learn more about ourselves and who we are ...
+It allows us to reassess and learn more about ourselves and who we are.

-And I always became giddy when the town mouse took his friend "the city mouse" back home for an elaborate feast and then felt sorry for the lonely, impoverished existence of the country mouse.
+This makes me think of a favorite book.
+When I was a little girl, my grandmother used to read The Town Mouse and the Country Mouse to me.
+And I always became giddy at the point when the town mouse took his friend "the city mouse" back home for an elaborate feast and then felt sorry for the lonely, impoverished existence of the country mouse.

-Now I no longer feel sorry for the penurious mouse.
+Now I no longer feel sorry for the country mouse.